PaulArthurM/cbf_aml_pipeline/README.md

-# Snakemake Pipeline for the Study of Genomic Instability
+# A Snakemake Pipeline for the Study of Genomic Instability

 A Snakemake pipeline for the bioinformatics analysis of genomic instability from NGS data with normal/tumor pair.